Youngstown church’s Friday fish fry sells out

-YOUNGSTOWN, Ohio (WKBN) – The line for fish was long Friday evening at Youngstown’s St. Brendan Parish.
+YOUNGSTOWN, Ohio (WYTV) – The line for fish was long Friday evening at Youngstown’s St. Brendan Parish.

 One person said that at one point, the line was one mile long.